Apply guardrails to prevent the output of harmful content

 Select Add control to apply the new content filter settings to your model deployment.

-Since the model deployment already has a content filter applied, you’ll be prompted to confirm that you want to replace the existing content filter with the new one.
+Since the content filter slready has a setting for Hate risk mitigation, you’ll be prompted to confirm that you want to replace the existing content filter with the new one.
 Select OK to confirm that you want to replace the existing content filter.

 -

-Repeat the content filter creation steps to create and apply new content filters for the Violence, Sexual, and Self-harm categories, setting the blocking threshold to the Highest blocking level for each category.
+Repeat the content filter configuration steps to create and apply new content filters for the Violence, Sexual, and Self-harm categories, setting the blocking threshold to the Highest blocking level for each category.

 Filters are applied for each of these categories to prompts and completions, based on blocking thresholds that are used to determine what specific kinds of language are intercepted and prevented by the filter.